 Researchers found that after sixteen weeks, participants in the aerobic activity group reported improved sleep quality, fewer depressive symptoms, increased vitality and less daytime sleepiness.

-It would appear that all exercise is beneficial (we know that yoga can be a big help) – but nothing beats aerobic exercise when it comes to improving your sleep.
+It would appear that all exercise is beneficial (yoga can be a big help) – but nothing beats aerobic exercise when it comes to improving your sleep.

 Source: Northwestern UniversityImprove your sleep without sleeping pills with my free sleep training.
 As always, there's more information and advice in our insomnia support group